 "So you didn't think much of my review, huh?"
 He lit up a cigarette, planted his feet on the desk, and blew a cloud of smoke in my face.

-"Hell, sir.
-I felt it had its good points."
-My perents taught respect for one's elders, especially if the elders huppened to ocoupy positions of relative power.
-"Eut I thought that perhaps you might have included the names of the director, screenwriter, and the effective transition from the revel to the screen.
-I mean, granted that Haquel welch exhibited manuferous qualities never before seen in motion pictures, but..."
-I was attempting to impress him with my control of the vocabulary.
+respect to one's siders, especially the elders happened to ocmight have included the names of the director, screenwriter, and the that Requel velch exhibited manufactors qualities never before seen my control of the vocabular.
 It didn't work.